 Hon.
-Tim Wanyonyi (Westlands, ODM): On a point of order, Hon.
+Timothy Wetangula (Westlands, ODM): On a point of order, Hon.
 Temporary Deputy Speaker.

 The Temporary Deputy Speaker (Hon.
 Patrick Mariru): Order.
 What is it Hon.
 Wetangula Wanyonyi.
-You seem to have pressed intervention button.
+You seem to have pressed an intervention.

 Hon.
-Tim Wanyonyi (Westlands, ODM): Hon.
+Timothy Wetangula (Westlands, ODM): Hon.
 Temporary Deputy Speaker, I think that is the only way I can catch your eye.
-Today, I was the first person in the House and when the session started, I could not catch your eye.
+Today I was the first person in the House and when the session started, I could not catch your eye.
 That is why I have pressed it so that you can see that I am here.